codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 - Stride is one of the methods we can control the spatial input size i.e the volume of the inputs into the other layers of our CNN.

 ### Zero-Padding
+-  padding might be required to process inputs with a shape that does not perfectly fit kernel size and stride of the pooling layer.

 - Zero padding is a very simple concept that refers to a border we apply to the input volume.
   We haven't discussed deep networks much yet. but imagine we had multiple Convolution layers.
 You can quickly see that even with a stride of 1, we end up with a tiny output matrix quickly.
  - We add a border of 0's around our input. basically this is equivalent of adding a black border around an image (we can set our padding to 2 if needed)

 **Keras supports these types of padding:**

-  Valid padding, which menas no padding
+  Valid padding, which meaas no padding

-  Same padding, which menas zero padding
+  Same padding, which means zero padding

   Causal padding, which applys to your Conv1D model to pad zeroes to the front of your inputs.